toolleeo/cli-apps/README.md

 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
-* [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal.
 * [ytop](https://github.com/cjbassi/ytop) - TUI system monitor written in Rust.
 * [zfxtop](https://github.com/ssleert/zfxtop) - Self described as “fetch top written by bubbletea enjoyer”.